-Landform led the master planning process.
-We conducted an intensive community design process that included a neighborhood survey, multi-day design charrette and additional public meetings.
-We assisted in developing priorities for future-funded improvements.
-We developed a project advisory committee of park board staff and a technical advisory committee of key stakeholders to provide design input and gather feedback.
+Landform led the master planning process, conducting an intensive community design process that included a neighborhood survey, multi-day design charrette and public meetings.
+The team prioritized future improvements and developed a parallel track of advisory committees, both with technical and community insight, to provide design input and gather overall feedback.